mabdullahengr/mabdullah-110/README.md

 💬 My expertise includes **Firmware development** and **medical-grade devices**

-⚡ Fun fact: **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact: **A PCB design is never truly finished—just waiting for the next revision! 🔄📡**

 👨‍💻 I'm also a **Freelancer** specializing in embedded systems and PCB design.